Never Throws

 // Handle network errors, parsing errors, HTTP errors... all mixed together

-import { NotFoundError, UnauthorizedError } from '@pbpeterson/typed-fetch';
+}import { typedFetch, NotFoundError, isHttpError } from '@pbpeterson/typed-fetch';

 const { response, error } = await typedFetch<User[], ExpectedErrors>('/api/users');